IkigaiLabsETH/Artbot/MAGRITTE-ART-GENERATOR-README.md

 2. Adjust the `src/defaultArtGenerator.ts` file to change how the Magritte style is applied
 3. Create your own art direction JSON file with specific Magritte-inspired elements
 4. Set the `USE_OPENAI_PRIMARY=true` environment variable to use OpenAI as the primary AI provider in any script
+5. Change the `DEFAULT_IMAGE_MODEL` environment variable if you want to use a different image generation model

 ## Related Documentation